knandersen/ProgrammingEmbeddedSystemsWithC/Process.md

 And just like that, the first hello world example from `Chapter 3` was done!

+For now, I'm using the dongle since it's easy to flip a switch to toggle bootloader-mode.
+It's annoying to have to flip the switch and eject/connect the dongle every time I need to flash the micro.
+Hoping to sort out the automated flashing soon.

 # 05.03.2020

 Added this document and Chapter 3 examples tonight.